Crash Course on How to Buy ASX Shares

 So there you have it.
 It's important to remember that your long-term success in the stock market comes down to educating yourself well and taking a disciplined approach to trading.
 By exploring different resources and learning opportunities, you will enhance your investment knowledge, make more informed decisions, and increase the likelihood of reaching your financial goals.

 Dale Gillham is one of Australia's most respected analysts with over 30 years of experience working in the investment industry including banking, financial planning, share market education and professional trading.
-He is the best-selling author of multiple books and is passionate about ensuring clients receive the highest level of education in the stock market with Australia's only government-accredited course at the Diploma level.
+He is the best-selling author of multiple books and is passionate about ensuring clients receive the highest level of education in the stock market with our all-inclusive trading course.

 #1 Leader in Stock Market Education